 Students are recognized by the College community for academic excellence.
-Each semester a dean's list names full-time students with a grade point average (GPA) of 3.50 or better.
+Each semester a dean's list names students enrolled full-time with a grade point average (GPA) of 3.50 or better.

 Graduation Honors

 Distinctions for excellence in college work are awarded at graduation to students who have compiled the following grade averages: